 Muscles Squats Work

-A simple squat with no weights or variations works the following muscles: calves, quadriceps, hamstrings, glutes, and abdominals.
-As you add variations and weights you have the ability to work other muscle groups including your back and arms.
+A simple exercise with no weights or variations works the following muscles: calves, quadriceps, hamstrings, gluteal muscles, and abdominals.
+As you add variations and weights you have the ability to work other muscle groups including your back muscles and arms.
 Hmm, sounds like all those muscles we talked about above in the posterior chain.
 This brilliant exercises works all the things we need to be strong women in ONE EXERCISE!
 Eureka!

 3 At-Home Squat Variations for Women

 There are several at-home squat variations to try based on your fitness level, time, energy, and equipment.
 Each type of squat offers benefits for women.
-The best squats for women to try at home are bodyweight squat, front goblet squat and TRX® squat.
+The best squats for women to try at home are bodyweight squats, front goblet squats and TRX® squats.

-If you are new to exercising or squatting, start with a bodyweight squat to get accustomed to the movement and strengthen the muscles used to squat.
-It’s really important to work on proper form, which is basically teaching your brain and body to communicate properly on this new way to move.
-Don’t skip this step!
+If you are new to exercising or squatting, start with a bodyweight squat to get accustomed to the movement and strengthen the muscles used to do a proper squat.
+It's really important to work on correct form, which is basically teaching your brain and body to communicate properly on this new way to move.
+Don't skip this step!

 #1 - Bodyweight Squat

-Doing a squat in front of the mirror is a great way to be sure your form is correct.
-Studies have shown that squatting in front of a mirror may help prevent back/knee injuries as well as keep your balance more evenly distributed throughout your body rather than putting more body weight on one particular leg.
+Doing a squat in front of the mirror is a great way to be sure your form is correct and that you're maintaining good posture.
+Studies have shown that squatting in front of a mirror may help prevent back/ knee joint injuries as well as keep your balance more evenly distributed throughout your body rather than putting more body weight on one particular leg.